CodingConnected/CodingConnected.TLCFI.NET/README.md

 - `EndSessionAsync` this causes the session to end, and the reconnect loop to be broken.
 The session will be ended gracefully if possible, by releasing control, and logging out if applicable.

 ## Other classes
 The library has other public classes aside from TLCFIClient and TLCFIClientConfig.
+The public intrafcing of these classes is still in development.
+This readme will be filled with further details as the API for those classes becomes more stable.